 When should the pop-up appear?

 This provides maximum visibility, but it is annoying and could easily put people off your site instantly.
-New visitors would want to find out what your site is about before subscribing, so seemingly doesn’t serve much purpose – especially if, when they do want to subscribe shortly afterwards, you haven’t provided all of the same information that was in the popup in an easy place to locate elsewhere.
+New visitors would want to find out what your site is about before subscribing, so seemingly doesn’t serve many purposes – especially if, when they do want to subscribe shortly afterward, you haven’t provided all of the same information that was in the popup in an easy place to locate elsewhere.

 After being on the page for a certain number of seconds

 If this number is too big, it may not be seen.
 If this number is too small, you have the same issues as above; plus it is annoying if it pops up while you’re in the middle of reading something.

 After you’ve scrolled past a certain point on the page, e.g. the end of an article